It's okay to be Takei!

 .
 Not Ta-kai

-, as you've insisted on calling me for forty fucking years!
-George Ta-kaaayyyyy.
+, as you've insisted on pronouncing it for the last forty years!
+Remember: Ta-kaaayyyyy.

 - Memetic Molester: Jokes being one, at least in regard to self-admitted homophobic people such as Tim Hardaway.